 These are only the most likely scenarios; there are possible lower and higher estimates outside the most likely range.
 Within that range, there are also disparities, of course: As the maps that follow demonstrate, some regions of the country will be far harder hit by extreme heat than others, and some will experience rising temperatures in terms of warmer winters rather than unbearable summers.

 What matters isn’t just the heat, it’s the humidity—or, in this case, a dangerous combination of the two.
 One of the most striking findings in our analysis is that increasing heat and humidity in some parts of the country could lead to outside conditions that are literally unbearable to humans, who must maintain a skin temperature below 95°F in order to effectively cool down and avoid fatal heat stroke.
-The U.S. has never yet seen a day exceeding this threshold on what we call the “Humid Heat Stroke Index,” but if we continue on our current climate path, this will change, with residents in the eastern half of the U.S. experiencing 1 such day a year on average by century’s end and nearly 13 such days per year into the next century.
+The U.S. has never yet seen a day exceeding this threshold on what we call the “Humid Heat Stroke Index,” but if we continue on our current climate path, this will change, with residents in the continental U.S. experiencing 1 such day a year on average by century’s end and nearly 17 such days per year by the end of the next century.

 Heat is a critical issue for the health of businesses as well as that of human beings.
 On their own, rising temperatures can have significant negative impacts on health and also labor productivity.
 But high temperatures are also at the root of several other important climate impacts that have long been recognized by scientists: